Ahmed Musa: Return to Kano Pillars

+Turkey

+Fatih Karagümrük

+On 23 July 2021, Musa joined Turkish club Fatih Karagümrük, signing a two-year contract.
+After one season, Musa terminated his contract on a mutual agreement.

+Sivasspor

+On 2 September 2022, Musa signed on a free transfer for Turkish club Sivasspor on a two-year deal.
+His contract was terminated on mutual agreement.

+Third spell at Kano Pillars

+In October 2024, Musa returned to Kano Pillars for a third stint.

 International career

 In April 2010 under Coach Lars Lagerbäck, he was called up to join the Nigeria national football team camp prior to the 2010 FIFA World Cup in South Africa after helping the Nigerian team win in the 2010 WAFU Nations Cup where he scored a goal against Benin.
 In the same tournament against Burkina Faso, Musa's goal deep into extra-time shot Nigeria into the finals of the tournament in Abeokuta.
 He was however forced out of the Super Eagles' 30-man World Cup roster due to an ankle injury.

-On 5 August 2010, at the age of 17, Musa made his debut for the Nigeria senior team in a qualification match for the 2012 Africa Cup of Nations against Madagascar, where he came on as a substitute for Mikel John Obi in a 2–0 win.
+On 5 September 2010, at the age of 17, Musa made his debut for the Nigeria senior team in a qualification match for the 2012 Africa Cup of Nations against Madagascar, where he came on as a substitute for Mikel John Obi in a 2–0 win.
 Musa scored his first goal for the Super Eagles in a March 2011 friendly against Kenya.

-In April 2011, Ahmed Musa was included in the Nigeria national under-20 football team squad to represent the nation in the 2011 African Youth Championship qualifiers, even though VVV Venlo had declared him unavailable for the tournament due to club commitments.
+In April 2011, Musa was included in the Nigeria national under-20 football team squad to represent the nation in the 2011 African Youth Championship qualifiers, even though VVV Venlo had declared him unavailable for the tournament due to club commitments.
 After some intense negotiations with the Nigerian Federation, VVV Venlo and Musa's representatives it was agreed that Musa will shuttle between the Netherlands and South Africa to participate in the tournament with the national team.

 After the opening game against defending champions Ghana, Musa won the most valuable player award and boarded the next flight back to the Netherlands.

 In August 2011, Musa represented Nigeria U20 in the 2011 FIFA U-20 World Cup held in Colombia, where he scored three goals in five matches.
 Musa was included by FIFA in shortlist of 10 candidates for the Adidas Golden Ball, which was awarded to the most outstanding player of the FIFA U-20 World Cup.

 On 7 December 2011, Ahmed Musa was one of the four nominees named for the Confederation of African Football Most Promising Talent Award, however the award went to Ivory Coast's Souleymane Coulibaly.